Hansawani/Adobe_1B/README.md

 - **File:** `step3_embeddings.py`
 - **Input:** `outputs/`
 - **Output:** `section_embeddings/Collection X.jsonl`
-- **Description:** For each collection, creates embeddings for each section (heading + content) using SentenceTransformer.
+- **Description:** For each collection, creates embeddings for each (doc_title + heading) using SentenceTransformer.
 Each line is a section with its embedding.

 ---